alflennik/use-flow/documentation/tutorial.md

   This is where we define the actions.
 It looks quite strange now without any actions defined, but as we add actions it will become a lot easier to read.

   What it means is: `Doggy.actions` is a function, and that function returns an object.

+Part of the reason I wouldn't recommend using useFlow in a component unless you really need it is that is just has more boilerplate compared to a simple component that only needs one or two `useState` hooks.

 With the boilerplate on the page, we can now focus on the task at hand: figuring out how to pull a URL for a dog image from the dog.ceo API and stick it into the `img` tag.